networknt/light-doc/content/en/development/debugging/_index.md

 reviewed: true
 ---

 Unlike other frameworks that are based on containers, light-4j is based on a light-weight HTTP core and implemented as POJOs.
-That means you don't need to use a remote debugger but just debug locally within your IDE.
+That means you don't need to use a remote debugger but simply need to debug locally within your IDE.
 In most of the cases, we are using the unit or integration test cases to trigger the debugger.

 ### IntelliJ IDEA